Average Run Rate method

 The Average Run Rate (ARR) method was a mathematical formulation designed to calculate the target score for the team batting second in a limited overs cricket match interrupted by weather or other circumstances.
 Often matches interrupted by weather would use reserve days, bowl outs, or be replayed on another date, but if logistics did not allow these, the ARR method would be used.

 The ARR method was used from the start of one-day cricket in the 1950s and 1960s until it was replaced by the Most Productive Overs method in 1991.

 Calculation

-If an interruption means that the team batting second loses some of their overs, their target score is adjusted as follows.
+If an interruption meant that the team batting second lost some of their overs, their target score was adjusted as follows.

-This means that Team 2 just has to match the average run rate achieved by Team 1 in the overs it has available.
-For example, if Team 1 made 250 in their 50 overs, which is an ARR of 5 runs per over, and Team 2's innings is reduced to 25 overs, Team 2's new target is (5 x 25) + 1 = 126.
+This meant that Team 2 just had to match the average run rate achieved by Team 1 in the overs it had available.
+For example, if Team 1 made 250 in their 50 overs, which was an ARR of 5 runs per over, and Team 2's innings was reduced to 25 overs, Team 2's new target was (5 x 25) + 1 = 126.

-This formula can alternatively be written as:
+This formula could alternatively be written as:

-In other words, the target is reduced in proportion to the loss in overs.
-Using the same example as above, with this formula the new target for Team 2 is (250 x 25/50) + 1 = 126.
+In other words, the target was reduced in proportion to the loss in overs.
+Using the same example as above, with this formula the new target for Team 2 was (250 x 25/50) + 1 = 126.